 Section 3.2 (Date and Place)

-Upon proposal of the International Chair at a duly constituted DPCA meeting, and after having invited all Country Committees to submit non-binding bids, the date, time, and place of the annual DPCA meeting required under the previous Section shall be determined by majority vote of the Country Committees, DPCA officers, and DNC members present or represented at the meeting or participating by electronic vote (see Section 3.7).
+Upon proposal of the International Chair at a duly constituted DPCA meeting, and after having invited all Country Committees to submit non-binding bids, the date, time, and place of the annual DPCA meeting required under the previous Section shall be determined by majority vote of the Country Committees, DPCA Officers, and DNC Members present or represented at the meeting or participating by electronic vote (see Section 3.7).
 The Executive Committee may vote to change the date, time, or place for reasons it deems important.

 Section 3.3 (Notice and Agenda)

-Notice of each meeting, containing the place and time of the meeting and the agenda, shall be sent or given by the International Chair to each DPCA member of the DPCA not less than forty-five
+Notice of each meeting, containing the place and time of the meeting and the agenda, shall be sent or given by the International Chair to each DPCA Member of the DPCA not less than forty-five

 (45) days before the date of the meeting.
-Any DPCA member may request the International Chair in writing, not less than thirty (30)
+Any DPCA Member may request the International Chair in writing, not less than thirty (30)

 days before the meeting, to place additional items on the agenda, and shall simultaneously furnish the text of any resolutions proposed for adoption.
-The International Chair shall circulate such additional items and proposed resolutions, as well as other resolutions, to the DPCA members of the DPCA not less than fifteen (15) days before the meeting.
-Items may be added to the agenda at the meeting by majority vote of the DPCA members present or represented.
+The International Chair shall circulate such additional items and proposed resolutions, as well as other resolutions, to the DPCA Members of the DPCA not less than fifteen (15) days before the meeting.
+Items may be added to the agenda at the meeting by majority vote of the DPCA Members present or represented.
 To the extent not otherwise provided for herein, procedural questions shall be settled in accordance with the current edition of Roberts Rules of Order.

 The International Chair may name a Resolutions Committee for the meeting to review any resolutions presented to the Chair as additional items for the agenda.
 The duty of the Resolutions Committee shall be to refine the language of proposed resolutions and obtain approval of the refined language from the person(s)/committee(s) submitting the proposed resolutions and to advise and make recommendations to the DPCA concerning the substance of the resolutions.